Murli0399/Automated-Auction-System/README.md

 > Build Automated Auction system application during the construct week at [Masai School](https://masaischool.com/).
 Completed the project within six days.

-# Features
+# Users

+- Administrator
+- Seller
+- Buyer

 ## 1. Administrator

 - An administrator can view the registered buyer and Seller list.
-- An administrator can view the daily selling report.
 - An administrator can view all product list.
 - An administrator can create an auction and can update auction history.